How to Merge Photos into an Astrophotography Mosaic

 Posted by

-According to Starizona, mosaic images are created by combining multiple smaller images into a larger one.
+Astrophotography mosaic images are created when we merge images to make a larger one.
 But why would we want to do this anyway?
 Here, I want to discuss how to merge photos in Photoshop to create wild and impressive astrophotos.

 Adobe Photoshop | Photo, Image, and Design Editing Software